radiodee1/url-exchange/README.md

 # url-exchange
 * Comparing GPTJ with GPT3 using some prompt engineering.
-* Introduce something called a 'URL-Exchange.'
+* Test something called a 'URL-Exchange' that does not work well.

 ## History
 * In 2020 I worked on my thesis project that included some experiments with GPT2.
 These models were installed on Raspberry Pi computers.
 This code was mostly python.
 Speech to text and text to speech were attempted.